Olufunsho-Bolutife/Solutions-Architect-Labs/Week 2/LAB 2/README.md

 Take note of the JSON response you will need the information from it

-By default, the subnet we create are private i.e resources launched into them will not recieve a public Ip address and therefore no means of communication with the public.
-For this reason we will run a command to enable resources launcehd into this subnet to recive public IPv$ addresses enabling them to communicate with the public.
-This step will be shown in step 4
+By default, the subnets we create are private i.e resources launched into them will not recieve a public Ip address and therefore no means of communication with the public.
+For this reason we will run a command to enable resources launcehd into this subnet to receive public IPv4 addresses enabling them to communicate with the public.
+This command  will be shown in step 4

-To create our private subnet we follow the same step as we did to create the public and we will leave the subnet as it is not enabling it to mapp out public IPv4 addresses to resoures launched in it
+To create our private subnet we follow the same step as we did to create the public and we will leave the subnet as it is not enabling it to map out public IPv4 addresses to resoures launched in it

     aws ec2 create-subnet \
     --vpc-id vpc-05c375ae9942ef1b0 \